What is an Intellectual Property Agreement?

 Intellectual Property Agreements – Licensing

-Other types of Intellectual Property Agreements you may encounter involve the authorized use of your mark by others, where you are giving others permission to use your registered trademark.
+Intellectual Property Agreements may involve the authorized use of your mark by others.
+This gives permission to use your mark.

 This may be in the form of a licensing deal, which allows others to license your trademark name for use in connection with the goods or services they offer.